Type 1.5.11.

 Architecture

-The project Type 1.5.11 represents a conceptual photo series made in the postapocalyptic MMO Action RPG Fallout 76.
-In the games of the last decade, there has been a transition to the model of gamesservices that is being criticized today.
-In them, the player gets the opportunity to personally customize the content through permanent DLC additions (downloadable content).
-This allows you to think through the architecture and design of buildings to the smallest detail, which affects the roleplaying of characters in RPGs.
-Having gained a dubious reputation among gamers, Fallout 76 has become a real metaphor for the bad influence of the capitalist race on the gaming industry.
-Raw, overloaded, buggy and unfinished, this game doomed players to a dull wandering through an empty post-apocalyptic world.
-This makes Fallout 76 an interesting object for social research in the project of Maxim Zmeyev.
+Type 1.5.11. represents a conceptual photo series created by Maxim Zmeyev in the post-apocalyptic MMO Action RPG Fallout 76.
+In video games over the past decade, there has been a noticeable shift toward a "games as a service" model, a system facing much criticism today.
+This model allows players to customize content through permanent DLC (downloadable content) additions.
+These additions enable detailed planning of architecture and design of buildings, impacting role-playing experiences in RPGs.
+Fallout 76, which has earned a dubious reputation among gamers, serves as a metaphor for the negative influence of capitalist competition on the gaming industry.
+Raw, overloaded, buggy, and unfinished, it condemned players to wandering aimlessly through an empty post-apocalyptic world.
+This context made Fallout 76 an intriguing object of social research in the project.

-Referring to the nostalgic cataloging of modernist functional buildings in the method of Berndt and Hilla Becher, the front-facing in- game camera captures the facades of the shelters-bases of various players.
-In the process of working on the project, more than a thousand personal buildings (c.a.m.p.) of the players were photographed.
-Based on the visual and functional elements used in the architecture, several typesof interaction between players with the virtual world and with each other can be distinguished.
+Drawing inspiration from the nostalgic cataloging of modernist functional buildings in the style of Bernd and Hilla Becher, the in-game camera was used to capture the facades of various players' shelters and bases.
+Throughout the project, more than a thousand personal player-built camps (C.A.M.P.s) were photographed.
+Based on the visual and functional elements of the architecture, several types of player interaction with both the virtual world and each other were identified.

 Guards (warriors) – military